 "person" shall not include the pregnant individual whose unborn child is killed.

 (e) This Section shall not apply to acts which cause the death of an

 unborn child if those acts were committed during any abortion, as defined

-pregnant woman has
+pregnant individual has

 consented.
 This Section shall not apply to acts which were committed